How to use Demonstrative Pronouns and Determiners

 • A pronoun is a word which replaces a noun or another pronoun.

-And that’s it – a pronoun quite simply does the job of a noun when we don’t want to, don’t need to, or can’t, say the noun for some reason.
+That’s it – a pronoun simply does the job of a noun when we don’t want to, don’t need to, or can’t, say the noun for some reason.
 This reason could be to avoid long-winded sentences containing every single noun every time we want to refer to it.
 Or it could be because it’s already clear which noun we’re talking about and so we don’t need to say it.

 What is a determiner?